SimBed/simbed.github.io/_conventions/Multi2d.markdown

 <br>

 ## In Competition
-- Double by LHO, responses unchanged
+- Double by LHO, responses unchanged (except pass now shows 6+ diamonds)
 - Double by RHO, rebids unchanged
 - Suit bid by LHO (_wip_)
 - Suit bid by RHO, rebid shows strong 4-4-4-1 with singleton in suit one above the suit bid (_wip_)